diontimmer/sample-diffusion-gui/README.md

-Please place your model .ckpt files in the /models folder.
+Please import your models through the included model importer.
+This ensures the models are trimmed and have the correct format for the filenames for use in auto-complete.

 Various libs and snippets taken from:<br>
 https://github.com/Harmonai-org/sample-generator<br>